 28. Work from home as a call center rep

 Many large companies in today’s world are hiring call center reps.
 You work as an independent contractor right from your own home.

 To start, you will need a computer and a quiet office space.
-If so, consider applying to be a call center rep. Companies such as Alpine Access hire for virtual call center reps.
+If so, consider applying to be a call center rep. Companies such as SYKES hire for virtual call center reps.